openmm/openmm/examples/README.txt

 ---------

 This consists of two files:
-    OpenMM_CWrapper.h
+    OpenMMCWrapper.h
-    OpenMM_CWrapper.cpp
+    OpenMMCWrapper.cpp

-Your C code (and the C examples above) include the header file and link with OpenMM_CWrapper.o along with the OpenMM library.
+Your C code (and the C examples above) include the header file and link with OpenMMCWrapper.o along with the OpenMM library.
 Consult the code or the example programs to figure out how to use the wrappers; they are for the most part a very straightforward rehashing of the well-documented OpenMM C++